tannerkj/TannerDev/blog/src/_posts/2015-03-19-Visualizing-Percentage-of-Storms-Resulting-in-Injury-or-Death-by-State.markdown

 	ogr2ogr -f GeoJSON storm_events.geojson storm_events.shp

 To create the map for our application, we will use the same process as described in this [Leaflet tutorial](http://leafletjs.com/examples/choropleth.html).
-The end result is a thematic map with a legend and an info window describing the data as you select each state.
+The end result is a choropleth map with a legend and an info window describing the data as you select each state.

 View application [here](http://tannerkj.github.io/NOAA_Storm_Events/index.html).